 The skills, knowledge and understanding needed by our students to keep themselves and others physically and mentally healthy and safe are included as part of our developmental PSD curriculum, form tutor programme and wider curriculum.
+We aim to promote and develop resilience through targeted social and emotional learning.
+In addition, our curriculum aims to develop emotional intelligence, flexible thinking, self-efficacy, assertive communications skills and problem-solving techniques to equip students to deal with real-life setbacks they may face.

-The specific content of assemblies, form periods, PSD days and lessons will be determined by the specific needs of the cohort we're teaching but there will always be an emphasis on enabling students to develop the skills, knowledge, understanding, language and confidence to seek help, as needed, for themselves or others.
+The specific content of assemblies, form periods, PSD days and lessons will be determined by the specific needs of the cohort we're teaching but there will always be an emphasis on enabling students to develop the skills, knowledge, understanding, language and confidence to seek help, as needed, for themselves or others, including online.
+Students should understand how they are feeling and how to further develop language that they use to talk about their bodies, health and emotions, and to understand where normal variations in emotions end, and health and well-being issues begin.
+Student evaluations of PSD days allows the PSD Co-ordinator and Designated Safeguarding Lead to monitor understanding of key concepts and terms, particularly in relation to support open to students.